XfindZ-pro/Norya/README.md

 You can modify limited information in the following ways:
 ➟ You can modify or delete your server's prefix using the prefix (new prefix) commands.

 ➟ Information that has been logged to a private channel cannot be modified, as it is sent to the channel by the bot and is final.
 We do not have a way to edit this information.

 ➟ Any other information stored is not modifiable by bot developers or the user.

+[06] **Exporting your information**
+If you would like to request your information be exported and provided to you, please contact us using one of the methods provided at the end of the privacy policy.
+Exporting your information does not delete or modify it.

+[07] **Deleting your information**
+If you would like to request your information be deleted, lease contact us using one of the methods provided at the end of the privacy policy.
+Deleting your information does not export it and provide it to you by default - please specify if you would like your information exported and provided to you.